Bartie1982/bartie-milestoneproject-2/README.md

 www.geeksforgeeks.org
 www.w3schools.com
 Content
-Text for all the website sections: Tp eat, Accommodation used from fb pages rest  created personaly for purpose of website use.
+Text for all the website sections:
-Media
-Photos used in this site were obtained from:
+To eat: La jaira by Demain (info form: https://www.lonelyplanet.com/) To eat: A poniete gastro bar (info from https://macaronesiafuerteventura.com/)
+Accommodation: MINIMALIST VILLA WITH GREAT VOLCANO VIEW (tripadvisor.com)
+Acommodation: VOLCANIC HOUSE IN FUERTAVENTURA (tripadvisor.com)
+Acommodaton: Sunrise VILLA (Webb google search)
-Used preview pics from adobe stock library Acknowledgements
+Used help from fb pages.
+All media and info used  personaly for purpose of School project use.

 MIT © Bartosz Szkaradzinski